Are you wondering why do most relationships fail?

 We need to learn how to let go of expectations we have for anybody else but for ourselves.

-Being in a healthy relationship is about whether or not YOU live up to your own expectations first and foremost.
+Being in a successful relationship is about whether or not YOU live up to your own expectations first and foremost.

 Never try to change a person and make him follow the expectations you project onto him (or vice versa).